-PROS / The multiple web-enabled features keep you connected to popular genealogy searches like Ancestry and FamilySearch.com.
+PROS / The multiple web-enabled features keep you connected to popular genealogy search sites like Ancestry and MyHeritage.

-When it comes to data entry, most of the work in Family Tree Maker happens in the People tab.
-To fill out your family tree, you complete standard pedigree charts with family information, including birth, death and marriage dates, as well as extra information like notes and medical records.
+For data entry, Family Tree Maker lets you enter information directly in your family tree.
+You complete standard pedigree charts with family information, including birth, death and marriage dates, as well as extra information like notes and medical records.
 The list maintains your family tree in a pedigree format to make it easy to enter information and follow through the generations.
-You can customize required data for each person.
+You can customize the required data for each person.
 For example, you can focus on a certain feature of your family like immigration or military service.
 Additionally, you can list complex relationships, such as remarriages and stepchildren, in your family tree.

-This version of Family Tree Maker has 10 types of printable charts and 27 reports.
+Family Tree Maker has 10 types of printable charts and 27 reports.
 You can combine these publications to create full books about your ancestry.
 Whether your genealogical research is personal or academic, publishing features are an important component to good genealogy software.
 Books, reports and charts are the best ways to help others with family history research overlapping yours and leave keepsakes for your own family.
 This genealogy software is also capable of displaying PDF images and simplified exports.
-The PDF capability makes it easy to share your work, collaborate with other researchers and publish your findings online.

 Citation & Organization